Question 1,257 of 724

 - D.Use Elastic Beanstalk's platform updates while keeping the database attached to the environment.

-Why C: Option C is correct because when an RDS instance is included in an Elastic Beanstalk environment, it is tied to the environment's lifecycle.
+Why C: When an RDS instance is included in an Elastic Beanstalk environment, it is tied to the environment's lifecycle.
 If the environment is terminated or rebuilt, the database is also deleted.
 Decoupling the database by creating a standalone RDS instance and connecting the application to it externally ensures the database persists independently of application deployments, allowing code updates without risking data loss.

 Last reviewed: Jun 11, 2026